 The segments are framed by some Creepshow style comic art, something I wasn’t expecting in a film IMDB says had a budget of about $6,000.
 It’s a nice touch and helps set Surprise apart from the many other microbudget anthologies out there.

 The segments though are what really matters.
-And the stories that make up Surprise hit the mark.
+And the stories that makeup Surprise hit the mark.
 The first two are enjoyably straightforward.
-The third is a bit more complex and a nice change of pace.
+The third is a bit more complex and has a nice change of pace.
 It all ends with a bit that reminded me of another British anthology, The Monster Club.

 Surprise is a great way to spend an hour.
 And as an added bonus, it’s currently free to watch on Vimeo.